flyingsparx/CMT111/Sessions/3. Semantics/code/cheep_utils docs.md

 You can import all three classes as you would with any Python module:

-`from cheep_utils import Cheep, SentimentAnalyser, CheepNetwork`
+`from cheep_utils import Cheep, SentimentAnalyser, CheepEngine`

 ### `Cheep(id = None, user = None, text = None, sentiment = None)`